 Different strokes for different folks

 Right off the bat, understanding how you use your computer is key.
-Gamers might want ultra-fast refresh rates, movie enthusiasts might need the crazy 21:9 aspect ratios some monitors afford.
+Gamers might want a gaming monitor with ultra-fast refresh rates, movie enthusiasts might need the crazy 21:9 aspect ratios some monitors afford.
 But what I wanted was a huge canvas for multitasking.

 I’m not a PC gamer.
 My use case centers entirely around consuming copious amounts of content, research, and writing.
 On any given day, I’ll have well over 40 tabs open, Spotify and Slack in the background, and perhaps a few terminal tabs for any tinkering I might be doing.

 An ultrawide monitor is a good fit for most of those tasks but isn’t the ideal solution.
 Sure, the ultrawide aspect ratio allows you to open things, well, wide, but most websites aren’t designed with extensive horizontal views in mind.